simesy/satis/README.md

 }
 ```

-### Use GovCMS distribution, with latest modules from Drupal.org
+### ... use GovCMS distribution, with latest modules from Drupal.org

 There are a number of modules in GovCMS which at not the latest
 versions available.
 So is there a way to use the latest versions?